-- IP Settings-This window configures the IOLAN's name, IP address, and Ethernet information.
-See IP Settings for more information - Advanced-This window configures hosts that the IOLAN will be communicating with, routes, DNS/WINS servers, RIP, Dynamic DNS, and IPv6 Tunnels.
-See Advanced for more information on these options.
+• IP Settings-This window configures the IOLAN's name, IP address, and Ethernet information.
+See Introduction for more information.

+• Advanced-This window configures hosts that the IOLAN will be communicating with, routes, DNS/WINS servers, RIP, Dynamic DNS, and IPv6 Tunnels.
 IP Settings